ace-archer/Panton_ARG/README.md

 (10 Minutes later, Cablethekid recieved a callback from the 1st number, after he had recently tried to call it again, 1st_number_callback_to_Cablethekid.mkv)

 [1:00 PM 8/9] Andrew Panton: An hour remains and the poll is still split.
 What a shame if the agent wasn't even on the list.

+[2:03 PM 8/9] Andrew Panton: Denise has been removed.

+[2:03 PM 8/9] Andrew Panton: The poll is now closed what a day to have squandered.
+You can't change your votes despite your ponder.
+An innocent woman kicked out of the group.
+You all remain to honor this truth.
+Or maybe i'm joking wouldn't that be a twist.
+I will leave it to y'all to determine if missed.